-The long beverage menu at this trendy, upscale, yet comfortable lounge includes martinis, spirits, imported beers, and more than 50 wines by the glass.
-The kitchen stays open late, serving a variety ranging from light bites to heavier fare, and brunch is served on Sundays.
+The lengthy beverage menu at this trendy, upscale, yet comfortable lounge includes martinis, spirits, imported beers, and more than 50 wines by the glass.
+The kitchen stays open late, serving a variety of dishes ranging from light bites to heavier fare, and brunch is served on Sundays.

 2905 E. Skyline Dr. #168